Fractal properties of the frontier in Poissonian coloring: Introduction and main results

-\end{thm} The proof is divided in two main steps, which we summarize below. \begin{itemize} \item \textsc{Upper bound}\textbf{.} We first show that for every $x\in[0,1]^d$ and $r>0$ such that the ball $\overline{B}(x,r)$ does not contain the seeds $R_0$ and $B_0$, there is a positive probability that the smaller ball $\overline{B}(x,r/6)$ is monochromatic at the end of the coloring (Lemma \ref{lem:isolated}).
-Together with a multi-scale argument, this shows that the Hausdorff dimension of the frontier $\mathcal{F}_\infty$ is strictly less than $d$ (see Proposition \ref{propkeylemma'}).
-A result with a similar flavor, also using a first-passage percolation argument, was obtained by Preater (see \cite[Theorem 1]{preater2009species}), who showed that $\mathcal{F}_\infty$ has zero Lebesgue measure. \item \textsc{Lower bound}\textbf{.} The lower bound on the Hausdorff dimension of the frontier is based on ideas and techniques developed by Aizenman \& Burchard in \cite[Sections 5 and 6]{aizenman1999holder}, where they introduce general conditions which allow to lower bound the Hausdorff dimension of random curves (see \cite[Theorem 1.3]{aizenman1999holder}.
+\begin{itemize} \item \textsc{Upper bound}\textbf{.} We first show that for every $x\in[0,1]^d$ and $r>0$ such that the ball $\overline{B}(x,r)$ does not contain the seeds $R_0$ and $B_0$, there is a positive probability that the smaller ball $\overline{B}(x,r/6)$ is monochromatic at the end of the coloring (see Lemma \ref{lem:isolated} below).
+Together with a multi-scale argument, this shows that the Hausdorff dimension of the frontier $\mathcal{F}_\infty$ is strictly less than $d$ (Proposition \ref{propkeylemma'}).
+A result with a similar flavor, also using a first-passage percolation argument, was obtained by Preater (see \cite[Theorem 1]{preater2009species}), who then showed that $\mathcal{F}_\infty$ has zero Lebesgue measure. \item \textsc{Lower bound}\textbf{.} The lower bound on the Hausdorff dimension of the frontier is based on ideas and techniques developed in \cite[Sections 5 and 6]{aizenman1999holder}, where the authors introduce general conditions which allow to lower bound the Hausdorff dimension of random curves (see \cite[Theorem 1.3]{aizenman1999holder}).
 Their result applies in particular to scaling limits of interfaces from critical statistical physics models such as percolation; random curves which have a positive probability, at each scale, of oscillating.
 Unfortunately, it is not clear that our frontier $ \mathcal{F}_\infty$ even contains curves, see Open question \ref{open:curve} below.
-We find a workaround by adapting the ideas of Aizenman \& Burchard to get a Hausdorff dimension lower bound result for connected random closed subsets of $[0,1]^d$.
+We find a workaround by adapting the ideas of Aizenman and Burchard to get a Hausdorff dimension lower bound result for connected random closed subsets of $[0,1]^d$.
 The exact statement is given in Theorem \ref{thmAB'}.
-We hope that this extension will prove to be of independent interest. \end{itemize}
+We hope that this extension can prove to be of independent interest. \end{itemize}